 Write "Elephants in Denmark" on a piece of paper.
 Fold this up and keep it with you.
 Next, read the following to your spectator or audience, giving them time to make the necessary calculations:

 - Pick a number between two and nine.
 It can be two or it can be nine, or any number in between.

 - Take the number that you've chosen and multiply it by nine.

 - This should give you a two-digit number.
 Take the two digits of the number and add them together.
 For example, if your number is 16, take the one and six and add them to make seven.

 - Take the resulting number and subtract five from it.

-- Take that number and correspond it to a letter in an alphabet.
+- Take that number and correspond it to a letter in the alphabet.
 A=1, B=2, C=3, etc.

 - Take your letter, and think of a country that begins with that letter.
 For example, "B" might make you think of Brazil, "D" could be Denmark or "F" could be France.